Response to Synod 2022 Decisions

 Stage Five

-After the summer, we will hold a worship service to conclude this process.
+We will hold a worship service to conclude this process.
 It will include confession, gratitude, lament, and trust.